 West Jordan: High-Growth Suburb, Underserved by Conventional Business Credit

-West Jordan is Utah's fourth-largest city by population — 116,000 residents and growing — positioned 20.8 miles southwest of Farmington along the I-15 and Bangerter Highway corridors.
+West Jordan is Utah's fourth-largest city.
+It has 116,000 residents and is positioned southwest of Farmington along I-15 and Bangerter Highway.
 The city added more than 8,000 new residents between 2020 and 2025, making it one of the fastest-growing municipalities in the Wasatch Front.

 That growth drives business formation.
-The Jordan Landing mixed-use district, the 7800 South commercial spine, and the Redwood Road industrial corridor collectively support more than 5,400 registered businesses — a number that has grown 22% since 2020, according to the SBA Utah District.
+Three major districts support business activity: Jordan Landing, 7800 South commercial spine, and Redwood Road industrial corridor.
+These areas support more than 5,400 registered businesses, growing 22% since 2020, per the SBA Utah District.

-The result is a gap that alternative credit programs are built to fill: strong revenue, limited collateral access, and a need for flexible capital to match the city's operational tempo.
+The result is a gap that alternative credit programs fill: strong revenue, limited collateral access, and flexible capital needs.

 West Jordan's Dominant Business Sectors

-The Jordan Landing district and 7800 South retail corridor support a dense concentration of independent retailers, restaurants, and service businesses serving West Jordan's expanding residential base.
-Retail operators here face the standard inventory capital challenge: merchandise must be committed and purchased before the revenue season arrives.
+The Jordan Landing district and 7800 South retail corridor support independent retailers, restaurants, and service businesses.
+Retail operators face a standard inventory challenge: merchandise must be purchased before revenue seasons arrive.

 Jordan Landing Retail: The Multi-Location Expansion Opportunity